 The city has a service of a rapid transit system called the Metropolitano.
 “El Metro” has a dedicated lane that runs from the south of the city, through the center then up north.
 At times it will only stop at certain platforms.
 Payment is made using an “e-card” which can be purchased or recharged at vending machines on the platforms.

 LASA will be providing a shuttle between the official LASA hotels and the PUCP.
-The times and routes will be made available closer to the congress.
 Please be prepared to have alternative transportation in case of exceptional needs.

 LASA will be providing an LCD projector, a screen, and the proper connections for a laptop in each meeting room.
 Each panel will be responsible for bringing a laptop for their presentation.
 Separate audio and video equipment will not be provided.
 Any video presentations should be recorded on DVD or any other media so they may be viewed via the laptop.
 Presenters will be required to provide their own speakers if needed.
 AV staff will be available if participants experience any problems with the equipment.